gballet/sietch/README.md

     $ brunch watch --server

 The example is then available at `http://localhost:3333`.

+# Running the unit tests

+Unit testing is based on [Mocha](http://mochajs.org).
+At the time of writing, brunch has a very unstable support of unit testing so the unit tests are a bit tacky.
+Start the server with:

+    $ brunch watch --server

+then point your browser to `http://localhost:3333/test.html`.